 Babies are small and fragile – and doctors are expected to understand this better than most.
 Sometimes, though, they use too much force.
 Whether they mishandle the baby, use forceps or a vacuum too forcefully, or wait too long to order an emergency C section, infants are prone to suffering physical injuries.
 These include broken bones, bruises, and cuts.

 No matter what type of injury your infant has suffered, there is a chance that it was avoidable.

-The experienced injury attorneys of Bennett and Heyman, P.A., understand the tragedy that new parents face when delivery goes wrong, because we have been helping clients through some of the most tragic injuries for decades.
+The experienced injury attorneys of Bennett and Heyman, P.A., understand the tragedy that new parents face when a delivery goes wrong because we have been helping clients through some of the most tragic injuries for decades.
 If you need help with your child’s birth injuries, contact us today.